 So that you don't feel left out by this section of the Guide if you're not in Europe we'd suggest you look at the Kraken Exchange or you may find that Bittrex Global offers a selection of coins not available elsewhere.

-Binance is the largest cryptocurrency exchange and offers a wider range of coins than most others.
-Fees are competitive and a good feature in Binance is that if you have small amounts coin left over after an exchange, then you can periodically sweep up this "dust" into BNB.
+The largest cryptocurrency exchange is Binance and it offers a wider range of coins than most others.
+A good feature in Binance is that if you have small amounts coin left over after an exchange, then you can periodically sweep up this "dust" into BNB.
 But when you wish to withdraw from Binance to your own wallet they will charge you a fee whereas from many other exchanges withdrawals are free.
 We warn you to use Binance exchange for trading only at spot market price and to not be tempted to try to beat this casino by leverage trading.
-Be aware that Binance is currently being investigated by regulators, and some UK banks will now refuse to execute GBP transfers to and from Binance.
+Binance is currently being investigated by regulators, and some UK banks will refuse to execute GBP transfers to and from Binance.

-One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be higher and the transaction and withdrawal times tend to be much slower than with the services suggested above and their customer support receives poor reviews so we can't recommend it to our UK friends.
+One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be high, transaction and withdrawal times tend to be slower than with other services suggested above and their customer support receives poor reviews so we can't recommend it to our UK followers.

 Don't be an annoying newcomer in a cryptocurrency chat room by asking dumb questions like, “Where can I buy this?”
-One of the first things you must learn is how to use the CoinGecko website at https://www.coingecko.com/en where you can search for any coin using its name or its ticker code to take you to a page that gives you details about that coin’s status in the market, the URL of the project team’s website, and lists the online exchanges where it can be traded and what trading pairs for that coin are supported on each exchange.
+One of the first things you must learn is how to use the CoinGecko website where you can search for any coin using its name or its ticker code to take you to a page that gives you details about that coin’s status in the market, the URL of the project team’s website, and lists the online exchanges where it can be traded and what trading pairs for that coin are supported on each exchange.